Batucan2601/MARINA/README.md

 # 1. Introduction

-he paper is published for CIKM 2022.
+The paper is published for CIKM 2022.
 The goal of the paper is to achieve better accuracies in multivarite time series anomaly detection.
 Our goal was to train the model suggested in the paper and see the result for ourselves

 ## 1.1.
 Paper summary